 - Cost of living rider

 - Return of premium rider

-How life insurance riders work
+How do life insurance riders work?

 What are the benefits of life insurance riders?

 Life insurance riders make your life insurance policy more flexible, and they add useful features.
 For example, an accelerated death benefit rider can let you claim your death benefit yourself while you're still alive if you're diagnosed with a qualifying serious illness.
 Without this rider, only your beneficiaries would be able to claim your death benefit after you die.